theorangepotato/programming-languages-2019/Lambda-Calculus/LambdaNat/README.md

 - run `stack build` in this directory from a terminal

-- run `stack exec LambdaNat-exe test/test-xxyz.lc`
+- run `stack exec LambdaNat-exe test/test-xxyz.lc` to execute the program `test-xxyz.lc` in the directory `test`